mirochaj/ares/doc/uth_pop_halo.rst

     pop = ares.populations.HaloPopulation()

-This class is inherited by almost every other kind of source population available in *ares*.
+This class is inherited by almost every other kind of source population available in *ARES*.
 Its most important attribute is simply called `halos`, and itself is an instance of the ``HaloMassFunction`` class, which does the heavy lifting.
 The attributes you're most likely to need access to are:

 + ``'tab_z'``
     The array of redshifts over which we have tabulated the HMF.